 Some background info

-An infection of the Dry rot fungus Serpula lacrymans is relatively simple to bring under control.
-It is by cutting off its water supply quickly, and this may not be as straightforward as there can be numerous reasons for the delay in drying out and is the primary justification for chemical treatments.
+An infection of the Dry rot fungus Serpula lacrymans is relatively simple to bring under control, by cutting off its water supply quickly, and this may not be as straightforward as there can be numerous reasons for the delay in drying out and is the primary justification for chemical treatments.

 An investigation must be carried out with particular attention to the timber structural sections, which should be drill tested, where possible to find the extent of timber decay.

 Ideally, we would expose the extent of an infection, which would also confirm the water source.
-After which we would issue a cost for repair and reinstatement, but generally, clients want to keep the two processes together, this is why we give an estimate based on past experience.
+After which we would issue a cost for repair and reinstatement, but clients want to keep the two processes together, therefore we give an estimate based on experience.

 You may hear about the urban myth of the 1-meter rule in timber cutting back, and there is no science or any other reason except that the specifier/contractor is unable or unwilling to treat the wood correctly.
 Using the correct preservation formulations, you can treat infected timber and retain it, but this requires a level of training and guidance of site staff.
 Therefore, some companies approach is more destructive than the original infection due to lack of understanding.